Best Botanical Gardens to Visit in the UK

 What about the biggest and most famous Botanical Garden in England?
 London's Kew Gardens is the place to go!

 If you're looking to escape the rush of city life in London, hop on the district line and make your way southwest, to the Royal Botanic Gardens Kew.
 Perhaps the most famous botanical garden in the UK (if not the world!), Kew Gardens boasts a vast 300 acres of ground, and is home to over 16,900 plant species.
 From the multiple themed gardens and glasshouses to the 18-metre-high Treetop Walkway, it really is the perfect place to enjoy nature at its best, without leaving the perimeter of the capital.
 Not only brimming with plants, it's also full of history.
 The original botanical garden was founded back in 1759 by Augusta, Princess of Wales and the mother of King George III, who brought in a wide variety of plants and trees from all around the world.
 Deep within the garden’s grounds you’ll also find The Princess of Wales Conservatory, opened by Princess Diana in 1985 and featuring 10 different controlled climatic zones.
-Beautiful and majestic (as you’d expect!), you can find a wide variety of plants and flowers blooming inside this glass labyrinth!
+Beautiful and majestic (as you’d expect!), you can find a wide variety of plants and flowers blooming inside this glass labyrinth.
 From giant lily pads and Venus flytraps, to lizards, piranhas and so much more, this botanical garden really has it all!
 And, as if that wasn't enough, the garden also features an interactive botanical play zone for children, making it an ideal day trip for the whole family, from kids to grandparents!

 Image